CodingFactoryT/Part-DB-server/docs/usage/information_provider_system.md

 * `PROVIDER_OEMSECRETS_SORT_CRITERIA`: The criteria to sort the search results by.
 If set to 'C', it further sorts by completeness (prioritizing items with the most detailed information).
 If set to 'M', it further sorts by manufacturer name.
 If set to any other value, no sorting is performed.

+### Reichelt

+The reichelt provider uses webscraping from [reichelt.com](https://reichelt.com/) to get part information.
+This is not an official API and could break at any time.
+So use it at your own risk.

+The following env configuration options are available:
+* `PROVIDER_REICHELT_ENABLED`: Set this to `1` to enable the Reichelt provider
+* `PROVIDER_REICHELT_CURRENCY`: The currency you want to get prices in.
+Only possible for countries which use Non-EUR (optional, default: `EUR`)
+* `PROVIDER_REICHELT_COUNTRY`: The country you want to get the prices for (optional, default: `DE`)
+* `PROVIDER_REICHELT_LANGUAGE`: The language you want to get the descriptions in (optional, default: `en`)
+* `PROVIDER_REICHELT_INCLUDE_VAT`: If set to `1`, the prices will be gross prices (including tax), otherwise net prices (optional, default: `1`)

+### Pollin

+The pollin provider uses webscraping from [pollin.de](https://www.pollin.de/) to get part information.
+This is not an official API and could break at any time.
+So use it at your own risk.

+The following env configuration options are available:
+* `PROVIDER_POLLIN_ENABLED`: Set this to `1` to enable the Pollin provider

 ### Custom provider